 The Jehovah's Witnesses believe that birthday celebrations originated in pagan customs, such as blowing out of the candles on a birthday cake.
 They reject anything connected, however remotely, to pagan practices.
 They also believe that birthdays give excessive importance to an individual, which they feel is contrary to a humble attitude.

 The Bible records that people have celebrated birthdays, though the ones mentioned were not godly people.
 Pharaoh had a birthday party (Genesis 40:20) as did Herod (Matthew 14:6-11).
 Some make a big deal that people lost their lives at these events.
-However, the time of the event in both cases were not the cause of the deaths, it just gives us a time reference.
+However, the time of the event in both cases was not the cause of the deaths, it just gives us a time reference.
 The baker lost his life most likely because investigations showed that he made an attempt on Pharaoh's life.
 Remember that the wine taster was restored on the same occasion.
 John lost his head because Herodias took advantage of a drunk husband who made a bad offer to give his step-daughter anything she wanted, up to half his kingdom.
 The occasion explains why Herod was drunk, but the death of John was not directly connected to Herod's birthday.
-In other words, it wasn't birthday that was the problem, but that worldly men used it as excuse to become drunk and have lewd entertainment.
+In other words, it wasn't birthday that was the problem, but that worldly men used it as an excuse to become drunk and have lewd entertainment.

 A bit more obscure, it appears that Job's children celebrated the birthdays of their siblings.
 "And his sons would go and feast in their houses, each on his appointed day, and would send and invite their three sisters to eat and drink with them.
 So it was, when the days of feasting had run their course, that Job would send and sanctify them, and he would rise early in the morning and offer burnt offerings according to the number of them all.
 For Job said, "It may be that my sons have sinned and cursed God in their hearts."
 Thus Job did regularly" (Job 1:4-5).
 It appears Job remembered his children's birthdays with blessings and sacrifices on their behalf.